Remuneration policy

 The Remuneration Committee is composed of a minimum of three members, which are elected by the Board of Directors from among its members annually.
 The Board of Directors specifies the Remuneration Committee’s duties in its adopted charter.
 The duties of the Remuneration Committee include preparing matters pertaining to the remuneration and other financial benefits of the CEO and other management members, preparing matters pertaining to reward schemes, assessment of the remuneration of the CEO and other management members, attending to the appropriateness of the reward schemes, preparing matters pertaining to the appointment of the CEO and other management members and identifying their potential successors, and the development of the remuneration of other personnel and the organisation.

-The members of the remuneration committee are Jaakko Ossa, Juhana Brotherus and Aki Jaskari.
+The members of the remuneration committee are Juhana Brotherus (Chairman), Jaakko Ossa and Aki Jaskari.

 Employee OmaOsake-share savings plan